Terms of Service

 11.4 Payment Disputes

-If you have a concern about a charge, you should first attempt to resolve it with the Contractor through the platform.
+If you have a concern about a payment, you should first attempt to resolve it with the Contractor through the platform.

-If you file a chargeback or dispute with your card issuer, PhaseContract will automatically submit evidence collected through the Service — including authorization records, photos, activity logs, IP addresses, timestamps, and on-platform communication history — to contest the dispute.
+If you start a payment dispute outside the Service, PhaseContract may use evidence collected through the Service — including authorization records, photos, activity logs, IP addresses, timestamps, and on-platform communication history — to respond through the available payment-provider process.

-Filing a fraudulent or bad-faith chargeback may result in permanent account restriction and, where appropriate, legal action to recover losses.
+Filing a fraudulent or bad-faith payment dispute may result in permanent account restriction and, where appropriate, legal action to recover losses, reversed payment amounts, processor or network costs, collection costs, and applicable dispute administration fees.

 11.5 Account Restrictions